If you’re able to increase your sales, then you can add more products to your website and increase your profits even more.

 Here are typical examples of URLs:

 Which of these URLs is easier to understand and remember?
 The first, of course.
-And that’s exactly what your site URL should look like.
+That’s exactly what your site URL should look like.

 More or less, friendly URLs are the key to your site and therefore needs to be brief and explanatory.